Logarn/Logarn/README.md

 - 👋 Hi, I’m @Logarn,a real-life cyborg.
 - 👀 Currently doing a bunch of stuff in ML and DL.
-- 🌱 I’m new to Github, be nice.
 - 💞️ I’m looking to collaborate on any computer vision projects, or just about anything that touches on deep learning.
 - 📫 Reach me through my email: manyaos.47@gmail.com